Here are some bullet points for the term "Noadori," focusing on bonsai trees collected from fields or open landscapes

 -

-- Rural Beauty: Bonsai trees in open landscapes contribute to the aesthetic value of rural areas.
+Cultural and Aesthetic Value of Noadori Bonsai:- Rural Beauty: Bonsai trees in open landscapes contribute to the aesthetic value of rural areas.

 - Historical Uses: In many cultures, bonsai trees from fields and open landscapes are traditionally used for various purposes such as timber, shade, and fruit production.